ashlynnhelm/team5_project2.2/README.md

+# Project Description:
+This website is for the TCMG 412-500 Group Project #2, "GitHub and collaboration with code", due 2/11/21.

+This website is an about us website.
+Each team member will state (EDIT) on their post.

+The website link is https://github.com/ashlynnhelm/team5_project2.2

+# Project Team Members:
+Ashlynn Helm

+Alan Cavazos

+Hunter Thorsen

+Kevin Ngo

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.